- ICH GCP

 Inclusion Criteria:

-1. Have a full understanding of the study content, process, and possible adverse reactions before the study, and sign the ICF; voluntarily participate in the study; be able to complete the study as per protocol requirements;
+- Have a full understanding of the study content, process, and possible adverse reactions before the study, and sign the informed consent form (ICF); voluntarily participate in the study; be able to complete the study as per protocol requirements;

-7. The following conditions must be met in terms of the time of the first administration of the investigational product: at least 28 days from the previous major surgery, medical device treatment, locoregional radiotherapy (except for palliative radiotherapy for bone lesions), cytotoxic chemotherapy, immunotherapy, or biological product therapy; at least 14 days from the previous small molecular targeted therapy; at least 14 days from the previous hormone therapy, administration of the traditional Chinese medicine for anti-tumor indications, or minor surgery; and recovery of treatment-induced AEs to grade ≤ 1 (CTCAE v5.0, except for alopecia);
+- The following conditions must be met in terms of the time of the first administration of the investigational product: at least 28 days from the previous major surgery, medical device treatment, locoregional radiotherapy (except for palliative radiotherapy for bone lesions), cytotoxic chemotherapy, immunotherapy, or biological product therapy; at least 14 days from the previous small molecule targeted drug therapy and previous hormone therapy; at least 7 days from the administration of the traditional Chinese medicine for anti-tumor indications, or minor surgery; and recovery of treatment-induced AEs to grade ≤ 1 (CTCAE v5.0, except for alopecia);

-8. Subjects who agree to provide archived tumor tissue specimens that meet the testing requirements (either from the most recent surgery or biopsy, preferably within 2 years) or agree to undergo a biopsy to collect tumor tissue for PD-L1 and DDX5 expression testing;
+- Subjects who agree to provide archived tumor tissue specimens that meet the testing requirements (either from the most recent surgery or biopsy, preferably within 2 years) or agree to undergo a biopsy to collect tumor tissue for PD-L1 expression testing; Note: Formalin-fixed paraffin-embedded (FFPE) tumor samples (paraffin blocks or unstained sections, which must meet the quality control criteria for testing) collected from sites not receiving radiotherapy during the most recent surgery or biopsy at or after the diagnosis of malignant tumor and pathological reports of such specimens shall also be provided.

-9. Adequate organ functions as confirmed by laboratory tests within 7 days prior to the first administration of the investigational product (no blood transfusions or treatment with granulocyte colony-stimulating factor within 14 days prior to the first administration)
+- Adequate organ functions as confirmed by laboratory tests within 7 days prior to the first administration of the investigational product (no blood transfusions or treatment with granulocyte colony-stimulating factor within 14 days prior to the first administration).

-11. Male and female subjects with child-bearing potential must agree to use at least one highly effective contraception method during the study and within at least 6 months after the last administration of the investigational product; female subjects of childbearing age must have a negative pregnancy test within 7 days prior to enrollment.
+- Male and female subjects with child-bearing potential must agree to use at least one highly effective contraception method during the study and within at least 6 months (at least 8 months for Japanese subjects) after the last administration of the investigational product; female subjects of childbearing age must have a negative pregnancy test within 7 days prior to enrollment.

 Exclusion Criteria:

-2. Patients who previously have grade ≥ 3 irAEs in immunotherapy;
+- Patients who previously have immune-related adverse events (irAEs) ≥ grade 3 in immunotherapy;

-3. Patients who have history of (non-infectious) ILD requiring steroids, current ILD, or suspected ILD that cannot be ruled out by imaging at screening;
+- Patients who have history of (non-infectious) interstitial lung disease (ILD) requiring steroids, or current ILD, or suspected ILD that cannot be ruled out by imaging at screening;

-4. Subjects who are known to have severe anaphylaxis to protein preparations/ monoclonal antibodies or are allergic to any component in the formulation of the investigational product;
+- Subjects who are known to have anaphylaxis to protein preparations/monoclonal antibodies or are allergic to any component in the formulation of the investigational product;

-6. Subjects who have any poorly-controlled cardiovascular and cerebrovascular clinical symptoms or diseases, including but not limited to: (1) NYHA Class II or greater heart failure or LVEF < 50%; (2) unstable angina pectoris; (3) myocardial infarction or cerebrovascular accident within 6 months (except for lacunar infarction, slight cerebral ischemia, or transient ischemic attack); (4) poorly-controlled arrhythmia (including QTc intervals ≥ 450 ms for males and ≥ 470 ms for females) (QTc intervals are calculated by Fridericia's formula); (5) poorly-controlled hypertension (systolic blood pressure > 150 mmHg and/or diastolic blood pressure > 100 mmHg after active treatment);
+- Subjects who have any poorly-controlled cardiovascular and cerebrovascular clinical symptoms or diseases, including but not limited to: (1) NYHA Class II or greater heart failure or left ventricular ejection fraction (LVEF) < 50%; (2) unstable angina pectoris; (3) myocardial infarction or cerebrovascular accident within 6 months (except for lacunar infarction, slight cerebral ischemia, or transient ischemic attack); (4) poorly controlled arrhythmia (including QTc intervals ≥ 450 ms for males and ≥ 470 ms for females) (QTc intervals are calculated by Fridericia's formula); (5) poorly-controlled hypertension (systolic blood pressure > 150 mmHg and/or diastolic blood pressure > 100 mmHg after active treatment);

-7. Patients who have been assessed as unsuitable for inclusion by the investigator, due to brain metastases, spinal cord compression, or cancerous meningitis with clinical symptoms, or uncontrolled brain or spinal cord metastases that have been evidenced; Note: Patients with asymptomatic or stable brain metastases, spinal cord compression, or cancerous meningitis as judged by the investigator are allowed to be enrolled.
+- Patients who have been assessed as unsuitable for inclusion by the investigator, due to brain metastases, spinal cord compression, or cancerous meningitis with clinical symptoms, or uncontrolled brain or spinal cord metastases that have been evidenced; Note: Patients with asymptomatic or stable brain metastases, spinal cord compression, or cancerous meningitis as judged by the investigator are allowed to be enrolled;

-8. Patients with known active or suspected autoimmune diseases.
-Those with autoimmune-related hypothyroidism and receiving thyroid hormone replacement therapy and those with type 1 diabetes mellitus controlled with insulin therapy are allowed to be enrolled;
+- Patients with known active or suspected autoimmune diseases.
+Those with autoimmune-related hypothyroidism and receiving thyroid hormone replacement therapy and those with type 1 diabetes mellitus controlled with insulin therapy are eligible to be enrolled;

-9. Patients who have received systemic corticosteroids (prednisone > 10 mg/day or an equivalent dose of a similar drug) or other immunosuppressive agents within 14 days prior to the first administration; Except: patients treated with topical, ocular, intra-articular, intranasal, and inhaled corticosteroids; those with short term use of corticosteroids for prophylaxis if a contrast agent is used;
+- Patients who have received systemic corticosteroids (prednisone > 10 mg/day or an equivalent dose of a similar drug) or other immunosuppressive agents within 14 days prior to the first administration; Except for the following circumstances: patients treated with topical, ocular, intra-articular, intranasal, and inhaled corticosteroids; those with short-term use of corticosteroids for prophylaxis if a contrast agent is used;

-10. Patients who have used potent CYP2D6/CYP3A inhibitors or inducers within 2 weeks prior to the first administration;
+- Patients who have used potent inhibitors or inducers of CYP2D6 or CYP3A within 2 weeks prior to the first administration;

-12. Patients who have history of immunodeficiency, including HIV infection or other acquired or congenital immunodeficiencies, or history of organ transplantation;
+- Patients who have history of immunodeficiency, including human immunodeficiency virus (HIV) infection or other acquired or congenital immunodeficiencies, or history of organ transplantation;

 Study Plan